-GR.1.5b.9.4 - Reporting Election Results.
+GR.1.5b.11.4 - Reporting Election Results.
 The tabulated results of the election shall be promptly reported to the Board and shall be recorded in the minutes if reported at a meeting of the Board or recorded in the minutes of the next meeting of the Board if reported at a Member meeting.
-Within fifteen (15) days of the election, the Board shall give the Members general notice of the tabulated results of the election.
+Within 15 days of the election, the Board shall give the Members general notice of the tabulated results of the election.

-GR.1.5b.9.5 - Retention of Association Election Materials.
-"Association election materials" shall mean the returned ballots, signed voter envelopes, the Voter List, and the Candidate Registration List.
-The association election materials shall at all times be in the custody of the Inspector of Elections or at a location designated by the Inspector of Elections for a period of one (1) year after the Inspector of Elections notifies the Board and Members of the election results, at which time custody shall be transferred to the Association.
-The Association shall retain the association election materials for the current fiscal year and prior two (2) fiscal years.
-At the expiration of the retention period all association election materials may be destroyed.
+GR.1.5b.11.5 - Retention of Association Election Materials.
+"Association Election Materials" shall mean the returned ballots, signed voter envelopes, the Voter List, and the Candidate Registration List and tally sheet of votes cast by electronic ballot.
+The Association Election Materials shall at all times be in the custody of the Inspector or at a location designated by the Inspector for a period of 1 year after the Inspector notifies the Board and Members of the election results, at which time custody shall be transferred to the Association.
+The Association shall retain the Association Election Materials for the current fiscal year and prior 2 fiscal years.
+At the expiration of the retention period all Association Election Materials may be destroyed.

-GR.1.5c Candidates for the Board and Nomination Procedures
+GR.1.5c - Candidates for the Board and Nomination Procedures

-GR.1.5c.1- The By-Laws require the Directors be prime or associate members in good standing.
-Candidates for the Board must be Members at the time of their nomination and (i) must meet any other qualifications or restrictions set forth in these Election Rules and (ii) must meet any other qualifications or restrictions set forth in the Bylaws so long as they do not conflict with these Election Rules.
+GR.1.5c.1 - Candidates for the Board must be Members at the time of their nomination and (i) must meet any other qualifications or restrictions set forth in these Election Rules and (ii) must meet any other qualifications or restrictions set forth in the Bylaws so long as they do not conflict with these Election Rules and California Civil Code section 5105.
 In the case of a Member that is not a natural person (such as a corporation or other entity), the entity Member shall have the power to appoint a natural person as the "Member" for purposes of director elections.
 The Association shall disqualify a nominee for the Board for any of the following reasons:

-- GR.1.5c.1.1 The nominee is not a Prime or Associate Member in Good standing. - GR.1.5c.1.2 If the nominee, if elected, would be serving on the Board at the same time as another owner of the same separate interest and the other person is either properly nominated for the current election or is an incumbent director. - GR.1.5c.1.3 If the nominee, at the time of nomination, is delinquent in the payment of regular and/or special assessments.
-A nominee shall not be considered "delinquent" if the delinquency relates to the payment of fines, fines renamed as assessments, collection charges, late charges, or costs levied by a third party and/or if the nominee: (a) has paid the regular or special assessment under protest; (b) has entered into a payment plan for repayment of the delinquent assessments and is not delinquent in payments due under the plan; or (c) the nominee has requested and has not been provided an opportunity to engage in internal dispute resolution. - GR.1.5c.1.4 If the nominee has been a member of the Association for less than one year. - GR.1.5c.1.5 If the nominee is not at least 18 years old. - GR.1.5c.1.6 If the nominee discloses, or if the Association is aware or becomes aware of, a past criminal conviction that would, if the Member was elected, either prevent the Association from purchasing the fidelity bond coverage required by Civil Code section 5806 or terminate the Association's existing fidelity bond coverage.
+- GR.1.5c.1.1 The nominee is not a Prime or Associate Member. - GR.1.5c.1.2 If the nominee, if elected, would be serving on the Board at the same time as another owner of the same separate interest and the other person is either properly nominated for the current election or is an incumbent director. - GR.1.5c.1.3 If the nominee, at the time of nomination, is delinquent in the payment of regular and/or special assessments.
+A nominee shall not be considered "delinquent" if the delinquency relates to the payment of fines, fines renamed as assessments, collection charges, late charges, or costs levied by a third party and/or if the nominee: (a) has paid their regular or special assessments under protest; or (b) has entered into a payment plan for repayment of the delinquent assessments and is not delinquent in payments due under the plan; or (c) the nominee has requested and has not been provided an opportunity to engage in internal dispute resolution. - GR.1.5c.1.4 If the nominee has been a member of the Association for less than one year. - GR.1.5c.1.5 If the nominee is less than 18 years old. - GR.1.5c.1.6 If the nominee discloses, or if the Association is aware or becomes aware of, a past criminal conviction that would, if the Member was elected, either prevent the Association from purchasing the fidelity bond coverage required by Civil Code section 5806 or terminate the Association's existing fidelity bond coverage.